hayes0724/shopify-packer/README.md

 ```
 packer theme:create --env=development
 ```
-By default it will use the development environment if no flag is provided.
+By default, it will use the development environment if no flag is provided.

 ### Download
 Downloads the theme from Shopify to your src folder